Eric-Arellano/ngsc-app/README.md

 # NGSC Service Hours
-Simple app to expose students' service hours through Google Docs API.
+App to allow students in NGSC program to check their participation and  service hours.

+Uses React for frontend, Python 3 and Flask for backend server, and Google Docs API for data source.

 ## To install

-### Requirements
+### Install software
+1. Git
 1. Python 3.6
     1. With Mac, use HomeBrew and `brew install python3`
     2. With Windows, download at https://www.python.org/downloads/